Ozempic for weight loss

 • GLP-1s may work to lower your set point.
 Your set point is the weight your body naturally gravitates towards due to the interaction between metabolic health, genetics, and environment.
 When you restrict calories, your natural biology will resist weight loss to defend its set point.
 Research has shown that overweight patients who have more difficulty losing weight may have a functional deficit in GLP-1 signaling.
 GLP-1s may help resist the metabolic slowdown that happens in response to weight loss and calorie restriction.

 • Leptin mainly acts on your brain stem and hypothalamus, inhibiting or preventing hunger and regulating energy expenditure.
 When you are well-fed, leptin levels should be high, signaling your body to suppress appetite and burn off fat cell energy as fuel.
 Overweight or obese people can become leptin-resistant, meaning the brain does not respond as sensitively to leptin.
-Leptin resistance can lead to feelings of excessive hunger and sluggish use of stored energy (i.e. fat).
-GLP1 agonists, especially when accompanied by low-carb diets, avoidance of highly processed foods, or time-restricted eating, seem to help reverse leptin resistance.
-These dietary changes and weight loss made easier by GLP1s directly target the pathophysiology of leptin resistance.
+Leptin resistance can lead to feelings of excessive hunger and sluggish use of stored energy (i.e. , fat).
+The moral of the story is, semaglutide may improve leptin sensitivity by regulating leptin and preventing resistance to this powerful satiety hormone.

 OZEMPIC BENEFITS AND WHAT TO EXPECT

-• In our clinic, for patients being prescribed Ozempic, we target around one pound of weight loss per week.
-For patients with a smaller amount of weight to lose, even half a pound per week is acceptable.
+• In our clinic, for patients being prescribed Ozempic, we target around one-half to one pound of weight loss per week.

 • According to a large, randomized controlled study, at the maximum dose of Ozempic for weight loss, obese patients lost an average of 6% of their body weight at week 12, 12% at week 28, and 15% at week 68.